-According to the Act no. 353/2003 coll. on Excise Taxes, mineral oils used as a propellant in international air transport and for aero work are exempted from excise tax with the exception of mineral oils used for private recreational flying which arises from Directive 2003/96/ES restructuring the taxation of energy products and electricity supplies.
+According to the Act no. 353/2003 Coll. on Excise Taxes, mineral oils used as a propellant in international air transport and for aero work are exempted from excise tax with the exception of mineral oils used for private recreational flying which arises from Directive 2003/96/ES restructuring the taxation of energy products and electricity supplies.

-Income taxes in international air transport are proceed from the Czech Tax Law namely Act no. 586/1992 coll. on Income Taxes.
-The Ministry of Finance agrees with the principle of reciprocity based on tax collection only in the state where an enterprise has its head office, which arises from conducting agreements on abolition of double taxation.
+Income taxes in international air transport are proceed from the Czech Tax Law namely Act no. 586/1992 Coll. on Income Taxes.
+The Ministry of Finance agrees with the principle of reciprocity based on tax collection only in the state where an enterprise is a resident, which arises from conducting agreements on the abolition of double taxation.

-Income taxes from operating aircrafts in international transport as well as income taxes from income of employees in air transport proceed from bilateral agreements on abolition of double taxation.
-The Czech Republic has conducted agreements with 75 states.
-These agreements also deal with taxation and exclusion of international double taxation of income from stealing aircrafts operated in international transport or moveable property used to operate these aircrafts.
+Income taxes from operating aircrafts in international transport as well as income taxes from income of employees in air transport proceed from bilateral agreements on the avoidance of double taxation.
+The Czech Republic has conducted agreements with 85 states.
+These agreements also deal with taxation and exclusion of international double taxation of income from alienation aircrafts operated in international transport or moveable property used to operate these aircrafts.